 Such a modest little French dessert that delivers big on taste (so big, my family moved it up to number one spot on the best dessert list!).
-The trick to getting the smoky caramel flavor is the dark muscovado sugar – don’t be tempted to go for plain old brown sugar – it simply won’t do!
+The trick to getting the smoky caramel flavor is the dark muscovado sugar which I’ve substituted for plain brown sugar.
 Likewise, do try it with the creme fraiche rather than whipped cream; the creme fraiche nicely counteracts the sweetness of the caramel.
-This recipe is often attributed to GQ magazine, but I see that they credited it to Melissa Murphy, from Sweet Melissa Pâtisserie in Brooklyn, New York.
+And a word about the salt – obviously it’s needed to create the butterscotch flavour, but I felt a teaspoon of it was just a little full-on flavour wise, so have reduced it to half a teaspoon.
+If, however, you love the flavour of salt, go for it!
+This recipe is often attributed to GQ magazine, but I see that they credited it to Melissa Murphy, from Sweet Melissa Patisserie in Brooklyn, New York.

 BUTTERSCOTCH POTS DE CRÈME

 Makes five 3/4 cup sized ramekins or six 1/2 cup

 - 1 cup milk

 - 1/2 tsp salt

 - 1 vanilla bean (sliced in half and seeds scraped) – or one tsp vanilla extract

 - 2/3 cup hot water